Home

 Example #1: Single-step income statements

-With a single-step income statement, otherwise known as a profit and loss statement, you get a clearer picture of where you stand financially because, compared to a multi-step income statement, it’s easy to prepare and easy to read.
+A single-step income statement, otherwise known as a profit and loss statement, gives a clearer picture of where you stand financially because, compared to a multi-step income statement, it’s easy to prepare and easy to read.

 Let’s take a look at Company A’s income statement for March 2022: